Documentation Guidelines and Criteria

 Consistent with the Americans with Disabilities Act (ADA) and Section 504 of the Vocational Rehabilitation Act of 1973, individuals with disabilities are protected from discrimination and assured services and accommodations that provide equal access to the activities and programs of the university.
-To establish that an individual is covered under ADA, documentation must indicate that the disability substantially limits a major life activity.
-Major life activities include, but are not limited to, performing manual tasks, seeing, hearing, walking, standing, lifting, speaking, breathing, learning, and working.
-In general, the less apparent the disability, the more information is generally required to assess a student’s needs and make reasonable accommodation decisions.
+To establish that an individual is covered under ADA, documentation from a qualified professional must verify that the disability substantially limits a major life activity.

 Individual Educational Plans (IEPs) and Section 504 Plans from high school do not typically include the information necessary to receive accommodations.
 Please plan accordingly with your guidance counselor or school staff to ensure that updated evaluations are completed during your senior year and that narrative reports meet the documentation criteria as outlined.

 - Be recent, relevant and comprehensive, and contain test scores and interpretation if appropriate (e.g. learning disability reports, audiograms, ADHD, etc.)

 - Demonstrate a substantial impact on one or more major life activities.

 - Indicate whether the impact is current and stable or fluctuating (conditions that fluctuate over time may require more recent documentation and ongoing updates of documentation).